Whether it’s a bout of Bali Belly or a preschooler with rotavirus, tummy bugs come in all shapes and guises.

 • Garlic is also a natural “antibiotic” but too much raw garlic (or garlic oil capsules) can cause diarrhoea.

-• If you’ve been on antibiotics try sauerkraut or kimchi.
-These excellent sources of lacto-fermented foods that can help restore your gut flora.
+• If you’ve been on antibiotics try sauerkraut, miso or your favourite fermented foods.
+These these lacto-fermented foods that can help restore your gut flora.

-Ginger, chamomile and peppermint teas can help ease some of the discomfort of gastro but are not anti-infective.
+Good quality herbal teas (organic, loose leaf) provide hydration with an added medicinal benefit.
+Common herbs like ginger (finely chop the root and simmer in water for 10 minutes), chamomile and peppermint teas can help ease some of the discomfort of gastro but are not specifically anti-infective.

 The number one herb to treat gut infections is golden seal (Hydrastis canadensis), however it has a few caveats.
-While golden seal can be effective in preventing and treating many cases of traveller’s diarrhoea, giadia and other infections, both high quality and correct dose are needed.
-In Australia I have found over the counter forms less effective than those that are available to practitioners (”practitioner only medicines).
-See an experienced herbalist, rather than self-prescribing, if you have high blood pressure, are on other medications or are treating children.
+While golden seal can be effective in preventing and treating many cases of traveller’s diarrhoea, giadia and other infections, both a high quality product and the correct dose are needed.
+In Australia I have found over-the-counter product less effective than those that are available to practitioners (”practitioner only medicines).
+See an experienced herbalist/naturopath, rather than self-prescribing, especially if you have high blood pressure, are on other medications or are treating children.

 Regardless of whether it’s a bacteria, virus or parasite your body is busy fighting an invader and needs all your available energy to do so.
 It is important to fully rest when you have gastro.

 While you are feeling ill, don’t “soldier on”.
-Avoid going to work or school, as gastro is usually highly infectious.
+Avoid going to work, school or socialising as gastro is often highly infectious.

 Restoring your gut after an infection

-Probiotics encourage the growth of healthy gut flora and are highly recommended after an infection or antibiotic treatment.
+Probiotics can encourage the growth of healthy gut flora and are highly recommended after an infection or antibiotic treatment.
 I prefer probiotics in capsules or powder that are lactose-free.
-Avoid the sweet milky cultured drinks, as you want to avoid all forms of sugar when fighting an infection or restoring flora.
+Avoid the sweet milky cultured drinks, as you want to reduce sugar when fighting an infection or restoring flora.

 Convalescence is a largely forgotten art.
 Follow my guidelines for convalescence until your strength returns.